What is soap?

 Soybean oil is naturally rich in both Vitamin E and Vitamin K. Palm oil is also high in Vitamin E and is effective at removing dirt and oil from the hair and skin without stripping all of natural oils.
 Castor oil is a skin conditioner and helps create a stable and creamy lather in our soap.
 Finally, high oleic sunflower oil is used for its emollient as well as its moisturizing properties.

-When we started making soap, we put a lot of thought into the finished product.
+When I started making soap, I put a lot of thought into the finished product.
 The feel of it.
 The size of it.
 The shape of it.
-We wanted it to be a bar that you would not only reach for in the shower or tub, but put next to the sink in the bathroom and in the kitchen.
-We went through three different size molds until we were satisfied with the way the bar of soap felt.
+I wanted it to be a bar that you would not only reach for in the shower or tub, but put next to the sink in the bathroom and in the kitchen.
+I went through three different size molds until I was finally satisfied with the way the bar of soap felt.